Spectral analysis of random-to-random Markov chains: Eigenvalues

 The \emph{diagram} of $\lambda$ is an array of left-justified boxes with $\lambda_i$ boxes in row $i$.
 (See \autoref{subfig:partition} for an example.)
 The boxes are called the \emph{cells} of $\lambda$.

 We use matrix coordinates to index the cells of $\lambda$: so $(i, j)$ refers to the cell in row $i$ and column $j$ of the diagram of $\lambda$.
 The \emph{diagonal index} of a cell $(i, j)$ is $j - i$; see \autoref{subfig:diagonalindex} for examples.
 (Some authors call this the ``content'' of the cell.)
-We denote by $\diagonalindex(\lambda)$ the sum of the diagonal indices of all the cells of $\lambda$.